ImaniW96/se_project_aroundtheus/README.md

 This project showcasts Jacques Cousteau exploring the world.
 The six cards highlight some of the beautiful places he has explored.

+In this project with the help of media queries, every element was configured to display correctly on popular screen sizes.
+Display grid as well as flex box created the layout of the cards.
+And with Figma the design was provided.